She's Having a Baby: Reception

-The film received mixed reviews from critics and has 41% positive reviews on Rotten Tomatoes based on 44 reviews.
-The site's consensus states: "Kevin Bacon and Elizabeth McGovern struggle to sustain a spark in She's Having a Baby, a blase adult romance that lacks the specificity and style of writer-director John Hughes' more successful forays into teenage angst."
+The film received mixed reviews from critics and has 44% positive reviews on Rotten Tomatoes based on 45 reviews.
+The site's consensus states: "Kevin Bacon and Elizabeth McGovern struggle to sustain a spark in She's Having a Baby, a blasé adult romance that lacks the specificity and style of writer-director John Hughes' more successful forays into teenage angst."
 Roger Ebert of the Chicago Sun-Times gave She's Having a Baby a mixed 2 stars out of 4.
 He wrote that the film "begins with the simplest and most moving of stories and interrupts it with an amazing assortment of gimmicks," being salvaged only by strong performances from Bacon and McGovern.

-In An Evening with Kevin Smith 2: Evening Harder director Kevin Smith cites She's Having a Baby as his favorite John Hughes film.
+In An Evening with Kevin Smith 2: Evening Harder director Kevin Smith cites She's Having a Baby as his favorite Hughes film.
 He also cites it as a template for Jersey Girl, joking that both films were financially unsuccessful.